-All the sectors of society, including both public and private, ranging from the local to the global level, require competence based on holistic understanding.
-This is necessary in order to take climate action to the next level and drive a sustainable energy transition which includes the human and social dimensions.
-Having received an interdisciplinary education you are able to handle these complex questions, and that makes you well suited to take the role of, what we would like to call, a “transition pioneer”.
+All sectors of society, including both public and private, ranging from the local to the global level, require competence based on holistic understanding.
+Soft skills, like for instance being able to collaborate within an organization and society, are also needed to take climate action to the next level and to drive a sustainable transition.
+Having received an interdisciplinary education you are able to handle these complex questions, and that makes you well suited to take the role of, what we would like to call, a "transition pilot".
 Your broad knowledge allows you to engage with experts from various fields and be able to communicate and manage people across boundaries, in both culture and background.
 The fact that the energy sector is highly complex and globally interlinked makes the international character of the programme even more valuable.

 Continue your studies at the Master's level As a graduate of the programme, you will be able to continue your studies at the Master's level in or outside of Sweden.
 Here at Uppsala University you can, for example, you could for example study one of the following programmes:

 Master Programme in Wind Power Project Management

 Quotes about the labour market: